aliou/dotfiles/readme.md

 ## Secrets

-Put in the file `~/.secrets` the environment variables you want to set but not commit or that are different depending on the environment:
+Put in the file `~/.secrets` the environment variables you want to set but not commit or that are different depending on your environment:

 ```sh
 # Set your git user info